-Early career researchers who enter the phase of qualification for professorship or equivalent have made a conscious decision in favour of an academic career.
-They have already achieved scientific independence and display an internationally visible academic profile.
+Early career researchers who enter the phase of qualification for professorship have made a conscious decision in favour of an academic career.
+They have already achieved a high level of scientific independence and display an internationally visible academic profile.
 Over the course of their academic qualification, they have been able to gain experience outside the German academic system and expand their own skills profile through international, intersectoral or interdisciplinary mobility.
-Positions in this phase are filled in a highly selective, competitive manner and, besides scientific excellence, also require transferable skills, which qualify the academics for a professorship or an equivalent position.
+Positions in this phase are filled in a highly selective, competitive manner and, besides scientific excellence, also require transferable skills, which qualify the academics for a professorship.